 UBI, a tool against deforestation

 The industrialized world cannot keep on ignoring these costs.
-It’s just a matter of ethics or equity the survival of the human species is threatened by the degradation of the remaining islands of biodiversity.
+It’s not just a matter of ethics or equity the survival of the human species is threatened by the degradation of the remaining islands of biodiversity.
 If UBI manages to lift these people out of poverty, they won’t just more reluctant in engaging in destructive activities, they’re likely to be the first ones to defend the forests against the appetites of destructive industries.
 It’s clear that a UBI can’t single-handedly solve deforestation, but it’s an important, and I believe, necessary tool in the struggle for the protection of the world’s forests.
 But of course, as long as our economic systems fail to recognize the vital importance of healthy ecosystems and fail to account for the ecological costs of our economic activities the forests and humanity will be in peril.

 I’d love to hear your thoughts on this idea!
 Do you think that we should strive to implement a Universal Basic Income?
 Do you think that Earth’s biodiversity hotspots are a good place to start?